-We finished the year with a lower than budgeted surplus due to a number of factors, including the continuing impact of the COVID pandemic which has seen several Council activities interrupted and projects deferred.
-During the year, Council received significant funding to support capital projects in the 3 Waters activities, and consequently increased staffing levels in that department to cope.
-However, as neither the Sports and Events Centre or the Cultural Facilities redevelopment projects proceeded as expected during the year, budgeted revenue related to these projects was not received.
-We expect that both these projects will progress in the 2023 and 2024 financial years.
+We finished the year with a lower than budgeted surplus due to several factors, including the continuing impact of the COVID pandemic which has seen several Council activities interrupted and projects deferred.
+During the year, Council received significant funding to support projects in the 3 Waters activities, and consequently increased staffing levels in that department to cope.
+However, neither the Sports and Events Centre or the Cultural Facilities redevelopment projects progressed beyond the initial planning phase, meaning associated budgeted revenue was not received.
+These projects will progress in the 2023 and 2024 financial years.